Marlins club four homers to beat Phillies

 Harper launched a three-run home run into the seats in right field for a quick 3-0 lead in the first inning.
 Jay Bruce later added an RBI triple, scoring Jean Segura from first for a 4-0 advantage.

-Aguilar responded with a solo homer in the second to close Miami within 4-1.
+Aguilar responded with a solo homer in the second inning to close Miami within 4-1.
 It was Aguilar’s second homer of the series.
-Rojas stayed red hot and added a three-run homer off Velasquez to tie the game at 4.
+Rojas stayed red hot and added a three-run homer in the second inning off Velasquez to tie the game at 4.

 The Phillies went back ahead 5-4 in the second when Haseley doubled, moved to third on a wild pitch and scored on a throwing error by Francisco Cervelli.